mjw-git/react-find/README.md

 init();
 ```

-Then Press the command(mac) or ctrl(win) and remove your mouse to try it, click block will take you to the IDE
+Then Press the command(mac) or ctrl(win) and move your mouse to try it, click block will take you to the IDE

 You also can right click to find current node and parent node which can find the source file.